 Pteris Ensiformis is one of many brake ferns great for vivarium keeping.
-Closely resembling other Pteris Sp. ferns on this list, Silver Lace Fern can sometimes be confused and misidentified.
+Closely resembling other Pteris species, ferns on this list, Silver Lace Fern can sometimes be confused and misidentified.
 The pinnate fronds this flora produces are vivid in color and are capable of really adding life to an enclosure.
 This plant is relatively simple to care for and will grow to be as tall as 12 to 16 inches tall.
-It will require soil solid enough to hold the plant in a firm up right position and kept damp at all times.
-Being a striking oriental foliage, this Silver Lace Fern will do any where within the terrain area.
+It will require soil solid enough to hold the plant in a firm upright position and kept damp at all times.
+Being striking oriental foliage, this Silver Lace Fern will do anywhere within the terrain area.

 Subtropical to fully tropical environments are what make up the habitat this fern does best in so keep it in mind when constructing.
-This is a shade happy plant so avoid direct sunlight and provide a brightly lit surrounding.
-Pteris Ensiformis for the most part is a very hardy plant I would recommend beginner level enthusiast.
+This is a shade happy plant so avoid direct sunlight and provide brightly lit surroundings.
+Pteris Ensiformis, for the most part, is a very hardy plant I would recommend beginner level enthusiast.
 Check out this extensive guide about Pteris Ensiformis for care tips and more information about this type of plant.

 Crocodile Fern (Microsorum Musifolium ‘Crocodyllus’)

 The care requirements for crocodile fern are going to be similar to other tropical fern.
-It can be grown epyphitically on backgrounds or buried in loose acidic soil.
-Even though this fern showcases a strong, tusk-like appearence… It can still be sensitive to direct sun exposure and should be kept in shade majority of the time.
-Furthermore avoid placing Microsorum Musifolium too close to aquatic areas as well.
+It can be grown epiphytically on backgrounds or buried in loose acidic soil.
+Even though this fern showcases a strong, tusk-like appearance… It can still be sensitive to direct sun exposure and should be kept in shade the majority of the time.
+Furthermore, avoid placing Microsorum Musifolium too close to aquatic areas as well.
 This is a terrain base fern that requires a moist, humid environment.
 Check out this extensive guide about Microsorum Musifolium ‘Crocodyllus’ for care tips and more information about this type of plant.

 Heart Fern (Hemionitis Arifolia)